 • Self Certification - Builder/Trade

-Queensland Pest Controller Licensing Overview
+Pest Controller Licensing in Queensland

 Queensland Building and Construction Commission is Queensland's principal regulator for the building and construction industry, responsible for licensing all pest controllers who perform regulated work in the state.
 The QBCC issues and renews licences, sets minimum requirements for licensees, investigates complaints, and takes disciplinary action against non-compliant operators.